NCAS-CMS/cfdm/docs/source/tutorial.rst

 ----

+A `~Constructs.select` method of a `Constructs` instance may be used to select constructs that meet any combination of the following
+criteria:

+..
 Further to the functionality described in the :ref:`first section on metadata constructs <Metadata-constructs-1>`, the `~Field.constructs` method of the field construct has optional parameters to filter the metadata constructs by

 * metadata construct type,